jo-sm/parse-stages-csv/README.md

 # `parse-stages-csv`

+⚠️ **I've moved away from using Stages bicycles that take a USB stick, and personally haven't used this library for a while, so there will be no more updates to this, but it should still work.** ⚠️

-`parse-stages-csv` is a parser for [Stages indoor bicycle](https://www.stagesindoorcycling.com) CSV data.
-It allows for parsing the raw CSV data, turning it into a more usable object, with additional metadata like the current stage that the line was recorded during.
+`parse-stages-csv` is a parser for [Stages indoor bicycle](https://www.stagesindoorcycling.com) CSV data, typically collected via a USB stick inserted into the bike computer.
+It parses the (generally difficult to use) raw CSV data, turning it into a more usable object, with additional metadata like the current stage that the line was recorded during.

 # Installation